jumpingjoy/watchnationpro/huawei-gt-2-review.md

 Our rating: ★★★☆☆ | 😐

 Huawei GT 2 has Bluetooth only for connectivity.
 It comes with Bluetooth 5.1 BLE/ BR/ EDR.
 NFC (Near Field Communication) for contactless payments is only available in China.
 So it is a big disappointment.
 It doesn't have an LTE version model, too, so you need to depend on phones for calls for cellular connectivity.
-It doesn't have Wi-Fi option.
+It doesn't have a Wi-Fi option.

 #### How is the battery life of Huawei GT 2 work?</b></a>

 Our rating: ★★★★★ | 😎

 Huawei GT 2 promised two weeks of battery life.
 Yes.
 It is proved too if you have minimal usage all over the day.
 Thanks for the long-lasting battery life by Huawei.
 If you use it moderately, it will last for ten days during the test.
 The 42mm variant ensures seven days of battery life.
 Huawei GT 2 comes with its proprietary 455mAh charger.
 You need to use this proprietary charger only.
 However, it gets fully charged in one and half an hour using a pin-based charging puck.
 But other competitors are providing wireless chargers.
 Huawei GT 2 doesn't support reverse charging also.
 So you have no other way apart from charging it by given proprietory pin-based charger puck.
 The magnetic point is located under the watch dial for charging.
 If you are a sports person and uses fitness tracking mostly using GPS, it drains accordingly and lasts for seven days around for such persons.

+{% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="#" blank="true" %}

 ###  Huawei GT 2 Review: Smart Features Used Daily